OG-JCR/tableFormDuplicator/README.md

 ## Overview

-The **Table & Form Duplicator** is a powerful web-based tool designed to duplicate table structures and forms within the Ignatius.io platform.
+The **Table & Form Duplicator** is a powerful web-based tool designed to duplicate table structures and forms within the GAB Platform.
 It provides an intuitive interface for copying tables with their fields, custom field types, and associated forms, including complex form logic and conditional rules.

 ## Features